LucaValente99/Kiroll/README.md

 from interaction channels on the musician's face (e.g., eyes, mouth...).
 Below the link to the GitHub repository: https://github.com/Neeqstock/NeeqDMIs.
 - Kiroll does not contain an internal synthesizer; in fact, it represents a MIDI interface.
 It will therefore be necessary to create an internal MIDI loop on the PC to be exploited as a synthesizer or alternatively you can use an external hardware synthesizer connected to the PC sound card via a MIDI cable.
-Again, please refer to a guide: https://neeqstock.github.io/vst_guide/
+Please refer to the following guide: https://neeqstock.github.io/vst_guide/

-Translated with www.DeepL.com/Translator (free version)